joist-framework/joist/packages/component/README.md

 Goals

 - [x] ~5kb Hello World ~7kb Todo App
-- [x] component template can ONLY be updated by calling set state. no exceptions
+- [x] component template can ONLY be updated by updating state. no exceptions
 - [x] Component and Custom Element are Separate.
 (You should be able to test component code without creating the custom element)

 ### Installation